danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/RichTextKit.md

 ![RichTextKit logo](Logo.png)

-RichTextKit is a library that lets you view and edit rich text in `Swift` and `SwiftUI` on all major Apple platforms.
+RichTextKit is a library that lets you view and edit rich text in Swift and SwiftUI, on all major Apple platforms.

 RichTextKit has a multi-platform SwiftUI ``RichTextEditor`` that can be added to any app.
 The editor supports text styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, and much more.